forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Some conclusions seem at least to have some truth such as "The revelations from the Maidan massacre trials and investigations show that the narratives promoted by the Ukrainian and Western governments and with some notable exceptions the media that the Maidan protesters were massacred by government snipers and/or the Berkut police are false.".
 While specific accusations are considered highly speculative such as "Such revelations from the Maidan massacre trials and investigations corroborate findings of the previous academic studies that this massacre was a false flag mass killing with involvement of elements of Maidan leadership and the far right and that it included the massacre of the police."
 The right wing, were they just the thugs confronting the Berkut while the drivers were others?
 Was there a well defined leadership at all?
 If yes who had it?
 It is considered likely that there was *no* overall leadership, as different groups were not happy with politics in Ukraine: Some didn't like orientation away from the EU, some didn't like repression by the government, some didn't like the reopening of criminal cases from the 90s.
 Overall, the people [leading] at the protests - which were rough since the beginning but not deadly brutal - and those who give the order to shoot can be different people.

+#### Situation after the Revolution
+##### Morales 2014
+Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>

+##### Bogdanova on Trade Relations
+Trade Relations between Ukraine and Russia amidst the Political Turmoil, Iryna Bogdanova

+#### Situation in Crimea
 ##### ECtHR Re Crimea 2021
 CASE OF UKRAINE v.
 RUSSIA (RE CRIMEA) (Applications nos.
 20958/14 and 38334/18)" (<https://www.refworld.org/pdfid/60016bb84.pdf>).